markdown_to_html

 Note

-filter is part of the MarkdownExtension
+The markdown_to_html filter is part of the MarkdownExtension which

 is not installed by default.
 Install it first: